At this New York farm, animals are 'friends not food'

 The organization assists animals that have been displaced by natural disasters or escaped from slaughterhouses.
 A discarded sheep named Hilda was the first animal to be raised at Farm Sanctuary, and thousands of others have since followed in her hoof-steps.

-“When there are animals struggling for their life, often what happens is the [Sanctuary Farm] community joins together and wants them to go to a safe place,” he explained.
+“When there are animals struggling for their life, often what happens is the [Farm Sanctuary] community joins together and wants them to go to a safe place,” he explained.

 Among the high-profile supporters of Farm Sanctuary are comedian Jon Stewart and his wife Tracey, who plan to open their own 45-acre animal sanctuary and farm education center in New Jersey.